ykeanu/PocketBurger/README.md

 # Eat-Da-Burger!
 Eat-Da-Burger is a full-stack web application that utilizes a model view controller (MVC) to keep track of various customizable orders for a burger restuarant.
-This was built with several techonlogies such as mySQL (with orm), handbars, node.js, express, and boostrap.
+This was built with several techonlogies such as mySQL (with orm), handbars, node.js, express, and bootstrap.

 ## Live Link
 - https://pocket-burger.herokuapp.com/